I’m a big fan of c-words.

 This is me.
 And this space?
 It’s about creation – a place where ideas are brought into existence.
 It’s about the things that bring me joy.
 It’s still finding its footing, but the journey has begun!

-Ultimately, that’s where I found the last two c-words.
+It’s there that I found the last two c-words.